A Theory of Dichotomous Valuation with Applications to Variable Selection: Simulation Studies

-\subsection{Robustness Checks}
+\subsubsection{\textit{Robustness Checks}}

-In this section so far, the data and the true models are generated by Monte Carlo simulation so that the true models are known by design.
-For simplicity, orthogonalization is assumed among the candidate variables; cross-products, endogeneity, and lags are not allowed.
-In the rest of this section, we conduct two robustness checks.
+In this section so far, the data and the actual models are generated by Monte Carlo simulation so that the real models are known by design.
+For simplicity, we assume orthogonalization among the candidate variables; but, cross-products, endogeneity, and lags are not allowed.
+In this subsection, we conduct two robustness checks.
 Both checks reconfirm the effectiveness of our new methodologies.

-In the first robustness check, we apply a linear transformation to the 20 independent variables after created by the random number generator and before applied by any other transformations.
-By the linear transformation, we add correlation among the candidate variables.
+In the first robustness check, we apply a linear transformation to the 20 independent variables after being created by the random number generator and before being applied by the nonlinear transformations.
+By applying the linear transformation, we make the candidate variables correlated.
 For each dataset, the transform matrix is also randomly generated.
-We tabulate the discrepancy statistics in Table \ref{tb:robustness5}.
-Not surprisingly, $\tilde \Psi[v]$, $\gamma[v;\mu[0;\mathrm{SV}]]$, $\lambda[v;\mu[0;\mathrm{SV}]]$, and $\tilde \psi[v;\mu[\eta;\mathrm{BN}]]$ perform even better in the situations with correlated candidate regressors and with even stronger diminishing marginality.
+We tabulate the discrepancy statistics in rows 8 through 13 in Table \ref{tb:compareselectionmethods}.
+Not surprisingly, all the NEW4 perform even better in the situations with correlated candidate regressors and with even stronger diminishing marginality.